TrStans606/xTern-Data-Science-Work-Sample-Assessment/README.md

 ![alt text](https://github.com/TrStans606/xTern-Data-Science-Work-Sample-Assessment/blob/main/foodTruckMap.png)

 To create the plan I relied on Google Maps.
 Running on the assumption we would be starting from IUPUI campus.
 This plan is in the "plan.csv" file.
+There is also an image version of the plan named "plan.png".
+The plan will in total go from 10:30 AM to 8:30 PM and will require 1 hour and 26 miles of driving across 46 miles.
+Because all of the food trucks had very far apart opening times I based the plan on the sucession of opening rather then closeness unless two trucks were opened at the same time and then I determined it based on closeness.
+The final food truck visted was The Night Owl Food Truck as it was open the latest.